junochen1114/junochen1114.github.io/_projects/Research_Project_1.md

 ### Volume Minimization Loss
 This is the most challenging part of the training, since it is hard to directly express the volume of a polytope.
-To overcome this difficulty, we introduce the distance of an inner point to the polytope boundary as
+To overcome this difficulty, we introduce the distance of an inner point $$z$$ to the polytope boundary as

 $$
 \begin{aligned}